 Existing utility apparatus can throw a real spanner in the works when it comes to developing or buying land.
 It can also limit the value and development potential; we help our clients capitalise on statutory processes to open up development opportunities.

 Injurious affection occurs where land and property are adversely affected by statutory schemes causing a decrease in the freehold market value.
 It is a commonly held myth that landowners whose properties are affected by electricity equipment that is held on a wayleave have no right to compensation from the electricity operator.
 The opposite is actually true.
 In some instances, landowners can claim against the electricity companies for this so called “diminution in value” in return for the granting of a permanent right for the apparatus to remain in place.
 This is particularly important to large landowners like institutional and private rural and commercial landlords, and registered providers.
-They have the potential to make significant claims, which is where Gateley’s team in utilities services can help.
+They have the potential to make significant claims, which is where Gateley’s business utilities services team can help.

 New connections and disconnections